LucasKatashi/torii/README.md

 The torii project is a tool that aims to enable the execution of tools through the macOS terminal by making all TCP traffic pass through the Tor network and UDP through proxychains.

-Whenever launched, the tool automatically checks for the presence of necessary tools/dependencies.
-If they are not installed, Torii does the work for you, installing and configuring the files automatically!

 While the tool can run in Linux environments, it may not offer the optimal experience.
 For Linux distributions, I highly recommend using [nipe](https://github.com/htrgouvea/nipe).
 Torii, on the other hand, serves as a convenient alternative tailored specifically for macOS.

 ---